grayscale636/Titanic-Tree-Model/README.md

 # Titanic-Tree-Model

-This code is my submission of kaggle competition Titanic Datasets
+This code is my learn in kaggle competition Titanic Datasets